opensafely-core/sqlrunner/README.md

 SQL Runner allows a platform developer to run SQL against a backend, for data development projects.
-Its use is governed by the [platform developer access policy](https://docs.opensafely.org/developer-access-policy/).
+Its use is governed by the [OpenSAFELY Data Access Policy](https://docs.opensafely.org/developer-access-policy/).

 ## Type One Opt Out data